Bethany Christian Schools: Athletics

 In 2021 extensive sports renovations were begun, including new tennis courts, a new pavilion, upgraded concessions and restrooms, and a new soccer facility, with a field surrounded by a new track, bleachers, press box and scoreboard, as well as new LED lights.
 Other planned changes include renovations to the baseball field and dugout, the softball field, and a new batting cage, with new landscaping around the entire complex.

 In 2007, BCS was barred from hosting sectional championships because of its refusal to play The Star-Spangled Banner at sporting events, as the lyrics are at odds with pacifist ideals of Mennonites.
 By the 2015 school year, the BCS board decided to play the national anthem at certain sporting events, but it was criticized by some in the community for yielding to considerations of home-field advantage, revenue, and the publicity of hosting championship series, to make the decision.

+Bethany Christian won its first state championship in 2023 in the 1A Boys soccer state championship.

 The Bethany Christian Bruins are members of the Hoosier Plains Conference.
 School colors are royal blue and white.
 The following Indiana High School Athletic Association (IHSAA) sanctioned sports are offered: